yihaosun1124/yihaosun1124.github.io/_pages/about.md

 In September 2021, I was admitted to study for M.Sc. degree in Nanjing University under the supervision of Prof. <a href="http://www.lamda.nju.edu.cn/yuy/" target="_blank">Yang Yu</a> without entrance examination, respectively.

+#### Research Interests
-**Research Interests:** My research interest is Reinforcement Learning (RL).
-Currently, I focus on offline reinforcement learning and model-based reinforcement learning.
+My research interest is Reinforcement Learning (RL).
+Currently, I focus on offline reinforcement learning (Offline RL) and model-based reinforcement learning (MBRL).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.